- Draw weights: 45, 50, 55 lbs

 When it comes to the limbs, this bow uses similar techniques to other modern bows on the market.
 SAS hasn’t revealed what composition is used to form the limbs, but they are reminiscent of laminated wood and fiberglass.

-While the retaining pin isn’t 100% corrosion resistant, 316 is a marine-grade stainless that is specifically designed to prevent rust from occurring.
 The black nylon material reduces the weight and makes it less prone to vibration compared to bows that use metal screws.